-Medicare recipients with low incomes and limited financial "resources" (basically meaning assets) are eligible for assistance in paying the monthly premium, annual deductible, and any coinsurance or copayments; in addition, there is no "coverage gap" for them.
-The 2009 income and resource requirements are shown below:
+Medicare recipients with low incomes and limited financial "resources" (essentially assets) are eligible for assistance ("Extra Help") in paying monthly premiums, annual deductibles, and any coinsurance or copayments.
+In addition, those recipients have no "coverage gap" (often called the "doughnut hole").
+Income and resource limits for eligibility in 2012 were:

-Individual Married (living with spouse and no other dependents)
+Individual Married and living with spouse but no dependents

-Income \$16,245 \$21,855
+Income \$16,755 \$22,695

-Resources 12,510 25,010
+Resources 13,070 26,120

-In addition, Medicare recipients may automatically qualify for this assistance if they get full Medicaid benefits; belong to a state Medicaid-sponsored "Medicare Savings Program;" or get Supplemental Security Income (SSI) without Medicaid.
+In addition, Medicare recipients automatically qualify for this assistance if they have full Medicaid coverage; belong to a "Medicare Savings Program" sponsored by their state's Medical Assistance (Medicaid) program; or get Supplemental Security Income (SSI) but not Medicaid.79 www.state.il.us/aging/SHIP

-The Illinois Department of Insurance's Senior Health Insurance Program can provide information and individual counseling on coverage under Medicare Parts A through D, long-term-care insurance, Medicare claims and appeals, and rights of Medicare beneficiaries.
-The number for the program is (800) 548-9034 (voice) or (217) 524-4872 (TDD).
+The Senior Health Insurance Program of the Illinois Department on Aging can provide information and individual counseling on coverage under Medicare Parts A through D; long-term-care insurance; Medicare claims and appeals; and rights of Medicare recipients.
+The number for the program is (800) 548-9034 (voice).
+Its Website is: